mmanela/SnippetDesigner/readme.md

 The Snippet Designer is a plugin which enhances the Visual Studio IDE to allow a richer and more productive code snippet experience.

+## Update
+The main branch targets only VS 2022.
+There is a branch (pre-2022) for other versions.

 ## Download
 You can install the extension using the Visual Studio Extension Manager or by going to the [Snippet Designer Visual Studio Gallery page](http://visualstudiogallery.msdn.microsoft.com/B08B0375-139E-41D7-AF9B-FAEE50F68392)